TannerBurns/ctf/README.md

 # ctf

 #First Time
-Step 0) Have the latest virtualbox installed and the latest vagrant installed.
+Step 0) Have the latest virtualbox(www.virtualbox.org) installed and the latest vagrant(www.vagrantup.com) installed.

 Step 1) In terminal,inside the ctf-master: